ascott1/ethical-web-dev/web-apps-that-work-everywhere/03-responsive-design.md

 The initial reaction to the rise of smartphones was to create dedicated mobile versions of our sites.
 This often sat on a `.m` subdomain and provided a mobile optimized experience.
 At first, this seemed like a great solution as it allowed users to access our services in a format that was streamlined for their device.
 For developers, this also meant maintaining multiple codebases.
 For users, this often meant dealing with a limited subset of functionality when using a mobile device.

 Today, the number of devices that connect to the web is again expanding.
 Users may access our applications from a desktop computer, a mobile phone, a tablet, a reading device, a watch, a video game system, or in their car.

-Range of screen sizes http://gs.statcounter.com/#all-resolution-ww-monthly-201503-201604
+The site [Global Stat Counter](http://gs.statcounter.com/#resolution-ww-monthly-201505-201605) reports that 119 different screen resolutions have accessed the web over the past year.

 In 2010, Ethan Marcotte coined the term [Responsive Design](http://alistapart.com/article/responsive-web-design), to describe the practice of building web sites that adapt to a range of screen sizes.
 By building responsively, we can develop a single codebase that acclimates to the screen size of the device being used by the user.
 This allows us to make fewer assumptions while delivering a site that works in any context.